 - Introduce heuristics to improve the efficiency of alpha-beta based searching algorithms.

-Re-using information: Transposition table.
+- Re-using information: Transposition table.

-- - ▶ Can also be used in MCTS based searching.
+- ▶ Can also be used in MCTS based searching.

 - Adaptive searching window size.

 - Better move ordering.

 - Dynamically adjusting the searching depth.

-- Decreasing
+- ▶ Decreasing

 - ▶ Increasing

 - Study the effect of combining multiple heuristics.

-Each enhancement should not be taken in isolation.
+- Each enhancement should not be taken in isolation.

-- Try to find a combination that provides the greatest reduction in tree size. - Be careful on the type of game trees that you do experiments on. - Artificial game trees. - Depth, width and leaf-node evaluation time. - A heuristic that is good on the current experiment setup may not be good some years in the future because of the the game tree can be evaluated much deeper in the the same time using faster CPU's.
+- Try to find a combination that provides the greatest reduction.

+- Be careful on the game trees to study.

+- Artificial game trees.

+- Depth, width and leaf-node evaluation time.

+- A heuristic that is good on the current experiment setup may not be good some years in the future because the the same game tree can be evaluated much deeper under the same timing by using faster hardware, e.g., CPU.